stagedml/pylightnix/docs/Reference.md

 ```

 PromisePath is an alias for Python list of strings.
 The first item is a
-special tag and the subsequent items should represent a file or directory
+special tag (the [promise](#pylightnix.core.promise)) and the subsequent
-path parts.
-PromisePaths are to be used in
+items should represent a file or directory path parts.
+PromisePaths are to
-[Configs](#pylightnix.types.Config).
-They typically represent paths to the
+be used in [Configs](#pylightnix.types.Config).
+They typically represent
-artifacts which we promise will be created by the derivation being
+paths to the artifacts which we promise will be created by the derivation
-configured.
+being currently configured.

 PromisePaths do exist only at the time of instantiation.
 Pylightnix converts
 them into [RefPath](#pylightnix.types.RefPath) before the realization